$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 We consider this work as a first step towards the definition of classes of problems with good properties in terms of enumeration, counting and uniform generation of solutions.
-In this sense, there is plenty of room for extensions and improvements.
-In particular, the different components of the FPRAS for $\snfa$ were designed to facilitate its proof of correctness.
-As such, we already know of some optimizations that significantly reduce its runtime, and we also plan on developing more such optimizations so to make this FPRAS usable in practice.
+In this sense, there is plenty of room for extensions and \review{improvements, and many problems need to be studied further.
+First, for each one of the classes $\rnl$ and $\rul$, we have identified a single problem that is complete for it.
+An important question then is whether such classes admit other natural and well-studied complete problems; for instance, we leave as an open problem whether $\dnf$ is complete for $\rnl$ under the notion of reduction introduced in Section~\ref{cde}.
+Second,} the different components of the FPRAS for $\snfa$ were designed to facilitate its proof of correctness.
+As such, we already know of some optimizations that significantly reduce its runtime, and we plan to develop more such optimizations so to make this FPRAS usable in practice. \review{Finally, an interesting area to explore is to extend the results of this article to the class of context-free languages.
+In particular, it will be interesting to understand if relations based on context-free languages have good properties regarding enumeration, counting, and uniform generation.
+Here, it is natural to ask whether the problem $\#\text{CFG}$ (i.e., to count the number of words of a given length accepted by a context-free grammar) admits an FPRAS or not.}